prachigarg23/dog-detector/README.md

 # YOLO object detection for a single object
 ## Training a dog detector on custom dataset using transfer learning on YOLO - absolute beginner tutorial
-Created 2018
+Created in 2018

-To get Darknet YOLO training to work, we need the following files:
+#### To get Darknet YOLO training to work, we need the following files:
 - Object bounding box file for each image (.txt)
 - Class name file for all the category names (.names)
 - Training dataset file for the list of training images (train.txt)